ArcherFSharpTesting/Archer.Bow/README.md

 ---

-For more details, see the `Types.fs` source or the Bow library documentation.
+For more details, see the `Types.fs` source or the RunnerFactory library documentation.

 ## Making Test Running Easier ##

-The Bow library provides a set of helper functions to simplify running tests with the runner.
+The RunnerFactory library provides a set of helper functions to simplify running tests with the runner.
 These helpers make it easier to filter, seed, and execute tests in a variety of ways, and are available by default.

 ### Helper Functions Overview ###